This post contains affiliate links. Please see our disclosure policy.

 - Dark Chocolate or Semi-Sweet Chocolate will work for these cookies.
 Dark chocolate is the bitter contrast needed for the cookie dough’s sugary sweetness.
 I prefer to chop quality dark chocolate bars into small chunks as it disperses little chocolate flecks throughout the dough.
 Baking chocolate chips will also work too.

-- Dried Cherries are replace the classic raisins used in oatmeal cookies to create a new flavor profile of chocolate covered cherries.
+- Raisins or Dried Cherries for a bite of chewy fruit.
+Try replacing raisins to create a new flavor profile that tastes a little like chocolate covered cherries.

-- Dark Brown Sugar creates a softer chewy texture and adds subtle caramel and toffee notes from the added molasses.
+- Dark Brown Sugar makes a softer chewier texture while adding subtle caramel and toffee notes from the added molasses.

 - Granulated Sugar gives structure and sweetness.
-By using a blend of two kinds of sugar the final cookie is perfectly balanced.
+By using a blend of two kinds of sugar the final cookie will hold its shape while baking.

 - All Purpose Flour at 11% protein creates a lovely tender cookie crumb.